DiegoBM/power-rename-ext/README.md

  .\PowerRenameExt.exe "E:\test\test1.txt" "E:\test\test2.js" "E:\test\test3.pdf" "E:\test\test_folder"
 ```

-On Windows, you can also open one file or folder (recursively) using the file explorer's context menu integration, by right-clicking on the desired file or folder and choosing the option _"Open with PowerRenameExt"_.
+On Windows, if you install from the installer available in the `releases` section, then you can also open one file or folder (recursively) using the file explorer's context menu integration, by right-clicking on the desired file or folder and choosing the option _"Open with PowerRenameExt"_.

 Note than on `Windows 11`, you'll need to select the _"Show more options"_ option first.

-## Install
+## Setup for development

 Clone the repo and install dependencies: